- Artist Rooms

 (Temkin and Rose 1993, p.54.)

-Also part of ARTIST ROOMS is Beuys’s Object for Manresa 1966 (Tate AR00673), a small cardboard circle hanging from a piece of string, which was used by the artist during the action – at some point worn over his back, as various documentary photographs show.
-There are also posters for a series of exhibitions that took place across Europe and America during the 1990s of the extensive photographic documentation of Manresa, thirty years after the event at Galerie Schmela (Tate AR00820, AR00970 and AR01098).
+Also part of ARTIST ROOMS is Beuys’s Object for Manresa (1966), a small cardboard circle hanging from a piece of string, which was used by the artist during the action – at some point worn over his back, as various documentary photographs show.
+There are also posters for a series of exhibitions that took place across Europe and America during the 1990s of the extensive photographic documentation of Manresa, thirty years after the event at Galerie Schmela.
 These posters show the tall felt-coated half-cross and other items involved in the action.
 Together with Score for MANRESA and Object for Manresa, this group of works represents the planning stages, event itself, and afterlife of the action as it continues to exist through documentation.
 As the art historian Ulf Jensen writes of Beuys’s actions of the 1960s, including Manresa:

 Alongside the material aspect of his works, performative elements such as gesture, mime, and position in space became increasingly important.
 Unlike the performances of his artist colleagues, Beuys’s actions did not incorporate the audience into the concept.
 His actions functioned as living images, generating their power through the distance between the viewer and the sphere of artistic activity.
 Many photographers and filmmakers documented the actions, which were planned by means of sketches and scores.